Daeshe/DATA_150_Dayshelay/bigdata_theory.md

 The presence of big data has also generated many algorithms, which contributes massively to the field of psychological marketing and advertising.
 Rather than having a general idea, or basing tactics off of a single academic study, scientists within corporations to directly harvest data from their consumer-base.

 If big data operates under the premise of theory, then theory is bolstered, is it not?
 How else will we generate ideas?
-Collect
+How does innovation continue?
+How do societies utilize this to create prosperity?